 So what about vegan restaurants in your town?
 Our friends at Datafiniti have amassed data regarding the number of restaurants in various larger cities in the USA.
 They break the data down in three ways.

 This data shows the number of vegan restaurants that are in 50 of the larger cities in the USA.
 This is not a list of the 50 largest cities though.
 For instance, Allentown, PA ranks #231 in Wikipedia’s list of United States cities by population.

 Regardless, you can see that only a handful of cities on this list have a sizable number of vegan restaurants.
 Again, just to clarify, these are vegan restaurants, not simply restaurants that offer vegan options.

 The tables above show which larger cities have the most vegan restaurants per capita, or more specifically per 100,000 residents.
 In this instance, Portland, while it only has 150 vegan restaurants has many more vegan restaurants than any other city on a per capita basis.

-New York and Los Angeles -- the two cities that top the list (above) for the most vegan restaurants -- are ranked 4th and 5th, respectively on this per capita list.
-So not only are there many vegan restaurants to choose amongst for resident of these two cities, but there are a considerable number of such restaurants per 100,000 people.
+New York and Los Angeles — the two cities that top the list (above) for the most vegan restaurants — are ranked 4th and 5th, respectively on this per capita list.
+So not only are there many vegan restaurants to choose amongst for residents of these two cities, but there are a considerable number of such restaurants per 100,000 people.
 In other words, there is a high density of vegan restaurants in these two cities.

 On the flip side, the list on the right shows a sparsity of vegan restaurants in various cities.
 That said, it appears that there is a growing interest of vegan options in the Twin Cities.
 Examples, here, here, here, and here, where PETA named the Minnesota Twins baseball stadium a top-10 vegan-friendly ballpark.